-Professor and Director of the Spanish Subdivision and Undergraduate Studies for Spanish
+Professor and Director of the Spanish Subdivision Director and Director of Undergraduate Studies for Spanish

 Eduardo González, director of the Spanish and Latin American subdivision and undergraduate studies, teaches and does research in the literatures and related histories of Hispanic America, Spain, and the United States.

 He joined the Johns Hopkins faculty in 1981 and is the author of a few books: Carpentier, el tiempo del hombre (1978), La persona y el relato (1985), The Monstered Self (1992), Cuba and the Tempest (2006), and Cuba and the Fall (2010).

 He is a member of the Film and Media Studies Program.